 The basic mission of the Lower Cape May Regional School District is governed by a respect for the worth and dignity of every human being.
-The schools are committed to the academic, mental, emotional, physical, aesthetic and social development of all learners so they may realize the full measure of their educational potential and fulfill their roles purposefully in the world of work and leisure, and be prepared to lead challenging and productive lives.
+The schools are committed to the academic, mental, emotional, physical, and social development of all learners so they may realize the full measure of their roles purposefully in the world.